otrv4/otrv4/otrv4.md

 that either she didn't receive it or didn't receive it yet; but has sent you one as well.

-The symmetry will be broken by comparing the hashed `X` you sent in your pre-key with the one you received, considered as 32-byte unsigned big-endian values.
+The symmetry will be broken by comparing the `X` you sent in your pre-key with the one you received, considered as 56-byte unsigned big-endian values.

 If yours is the lower hash value: